edubart/nelua-lang/docs/pages/libraries.md

 function string.find(s: string, pattern: string, init: facultative(isize), plain: facultative(boolean)): (isize, isize)
 ```

-Looks for the first match of pattern in the string.
+Look for the first match of pattern in the string.

 Returns the indices of where this occurrence starts and ends.